 Companies House will inform HMRC when your new company is registered, so there is no need to contact them yourself.
 HMRC will assume your company is active, unless you notify them to the contrary by registering your company as ‘dormant’ (inactive) for Corporation Tax purposes.

 Within a few weeks of incorporation, you will receive a letter from HMRC.
 It will be delivered to your registered office address.
 This letter will contain your company’s Unique Taxpayer Reference (UTR).
 It will also include details of your accounting and tax obligations, an overview of the information you have to send to HMRC, and guidance on how to set up an online account for filing tax returns and paying tax.

-If your company is active, you will be required to provide the following information:
+If your company is active, you will be required to provide the following information to HMRC:

-You can file this information online.
-To do so, you will require a Government Gateway account and your company’s Unique Taxpayer Reference.
-Click here to register your company online for HMRC taxes and request a Government Gateway account (if you do not already have one).
+You can register with HMRC and file this information online.
+To do so, you will need to create a Government Gateway account and provide your company’s Unique Taxpayer Reference.

 When this information has been submitted, HMRC will work out your Corporation Tax accounting period and issue a letter confirming the deadlines for paying Corporation Tax and filing Company Tax Returns.